tylerfilla/PanView/README.md

 [![Build Status](https://travis-ci.org/tylerfilla/PanView.svg?branch=master)](https://travis-ci.org/tylerfilla/PanView)

-A bidirectional panning container for Android with native scrolling.
+A bidirectional panning container for Android with native scrolling for APIs 7 and up.

 What is it?
 -----------